Connoropolous/noflo-rsf-client/README.md

 Connects to a 'noflo runtime' in order to execute a configured flow-based programming graph.

-This repo could be extended to allow different noflo graphs representing various rsf type flows.
+This repo can be extended to allow different noflo graphs representing various rsf type flows.

-These flows can be designed and run on app.flowhub.io.
-You can then download the graph JSON files, and put them in this repo.
+These flows can be designed and run on https://app.flowhub.io.
+Download the graph JSON files, and put them in this repo in the `graphs` folder.
+Then, create a JSON template for it and put in the `templates` folder.

 ## Developers